-What constitutes evidence, what should we believe, and what should we do, given we only have knowledge that is partial and uncertain?
-Being able to deal with uncertainty is key not only to the physical and social sciences, but also to applied disciplines such as economics, marketing, law, engineering, IT, medicine and nursing.
+As both a philosophical approach and an explicit mathematical system, Bayesianism is increasingly being used in real world problems across many fields.
+Using Bayesian approaches to deal with uncertainty is becoming essential to not only the physical and social sciences, but also to applied disciplines such as economics, marketing, law, engineering, IT, medicine and nursing.
 For example, what should we believe about our health based on the result of a medical test, and what treatment option, if any, should we choose?
 How should we evaluate evidence for climate change and what policies should we support to deal with its potential consequences?
-These and other difficult and complex real-world problems (often described by planning experts as "wicked problems" because they confound standard solutions and approaches) will be used to illustrate how to update beliefs and make decisions, even when there may be no "right" or one best course of action.
-The unit will teach basic Bayesian methods of using uncertain evidence to update prior beliefs, and to combine updated beliefs with the expected utilities of different courses of actions in order to make decisions.
+Through a Bayesian approach we can use simple arithmetic to quantify our uncertainty about the evidence, update our beliefs from that evidence, and decide on a course of action - even when there may be no single or "right" course of action.

 |Unit name||Big Decisions!
 Rational belief and action in an uncertain world|